 Like many jobs in business, supply chain managers tend to have at least a bachelor’s degree.
 According to Zippia, 70 percent of supply chain managers have a bachelor’s degree, 17 percent have a master’s, and only 9 percent have an associate degree [3].

 That means a bachelor’s degree at minimum is typically required for these jobs.
-Sometimes, an MBA or master’s degree in another discipline can elevate your resume for promotions or more prestigious organizations.
+Sometimes, an MBA or master’s degree in a related discipline can elevate your resume for promotions or competitive organizations.

 You’ll want to gain experience in supply chain management, either as an intern or in an entry-level role.
-Develop your skills directly in supply chain management, as well as those listed above, which are transferable skills that can apply in many business management positions.
+Develop your skills directly in supply chain management, as well as those listed above, which are transferable skills used in many business management positions.

 Taking a course in Supply Chain Principles such as this one from Georgia Tech can help you brush up on terminology such as just-in-time manufacturing.
 You’ll gain a solid introduction to supply chain management.

 As you gear up to start applying for jobs, you’ll want to prepare your resume for supply chain management roles.
-List all of your work experiences and skills on a separate scrap piece of paper, if this is your first resume, and put them in chronological order starting with the most recent.
-If switching careers, scour through job descriptions for supply chain managers to pepper your resume with relevant terminology and skills.
+If switching careers, look at job descriptions for supply chain managers to pepper your resume with relevant terminology and skills.

 Next, add any Coursera credentials to your resume, include action words, and find ways to enhance your resume.
 It is a best practice to match your resume to keywords in the specific job you’re applying for.
 Small adjustments every time you submit your resume can make a big difference to hiring managers or recruiters.